 Priscilla is gifted with creativity.
 She currently lends that creativity to the lucky students at Literacy and Arts Camp and Arts@Large.
 She recently started a YouTube channel called Kids Music Crazy Good Nokovic that focuses on her original children’s songs, what she considers her shining legacy.

-Priscilla is most grateful to her prior principal, Robb Schleck at Burdick Elementary School for allowing her to live out her wild dreams in music education with complete freedom.
+Priscilla is most grateful to her prior principal, Robb Schleck at Burdick Elementary School, where she taught 1990 through 2013, for allowing her to live out her wild dreams in music education with complete freedom.
 “I taught the Priscilla Nokovic curriculum”, she says, “based on National Music Standards, the MSO ACE Program, PianoArts, and WSMA concert repertoire.”
 She is also grateful to Jane Borden who spearheads Literacy and Arts Camp.
 She explains “Jane’s brilliant program reaches all learning styles of children.
 Literacy and Arts Camp serves low-to-middle income children with weekly nature themed learning and experiences with the arts.
 Jane and I are a match made in heaven.
 Bringing out the inner talents and gifts of children while focusing on literacy is key.
 It is a gift and honor to share my talents with children and our community.”